fienvh/uit-documentatie/content/search_api_3/latest/reference/exceptions.md

   "en"
 ],
 ```
 When an offer contains all the translatable fields in one specific language, this language is added to the `completeLanguages` property.

-These translatable fields are different for every entity:
+The translatable fields are different for every entity:

 **Event**
 * name
 * description
-* bookingInfo/urlLabel
+* bookingInfo/urlLabel*
-* priceInfo/name
+* priceInfo/name*
 * mediaObject/inLanguage

 **Place**
 * name
 * description
 * address
-* bookingInfo/urlLabel
+* bookingInfo/urlLabel*
-* priceInfo/name
+* priceInfo/name*
 * mediaObject/inLanguage

 **Organizer**
 * name
-* address
+* address*

+Fields marked with an `*` are not yet indexed under the `completeLanguages` property and are not taken into account when calculating for completed languages.

 ## bookingInfo